-5. Scholarships Can Be Used for More than College Tuition
+5. College Scholarships Can Be Used for More than College Tuition

-While most people associate scholarships with paying tuition, that isn’t necessarily the only thing for which the funds can be used.
+While most people associate the scholarship process with paying tuition, that isn’t necessarily the only thing for which the funds can be used.
 Sure, some scholarships are restricted to tuition only, but many can be used for other school-related expenses.

 That has to be the end, right?
 Actually, no, it doesn’t.
 Some scholarship money is paid directly to the student so they can use it in any way that supports their education.
 Need a bus pass to get around?
 Use scholarship money.
 Need to replace a subpar laptop?
 Use scholarship money.
 How about a haircut before they start their internship?
 Yep, scholarship money to the rescue.